 It's important to make sure you’re getting the best value quote that’s fit for purpose.
 Here are our top tips to ensure you get the best deal on your car insurance.

 How to get the best deal on your Insurance Premiums

-- Drive safely: As insurance premiums are calculated by the risk of a claim,

-  being seen as a safer/less risky driver can help bring your premiums down.

-  If you can reduce your mileage then doing so may lead to some savings, but

-  most importantly driving legally will help you avoid any nasty spikes in the

-  cost of cover.
-Keeping your license penalty-point-free will help you save

-  significantly on cover.
+1. Drive safely: As insurance premiums are calculated by the risk of a claim, being seen as a safer/less risky driver can help bring your car insurance down.
+If you can reduce your mileage then doing so may lead to some savings, but most importantly driving legally will help you avoid any nasty spikes in the cost of cover.
+Keeping your licence penalty-point-free will help you save significantly on cover.

-  - Consider the driving record of anyone you add to your policy.
-On the other

-  side to the above, adding a younger driver or a driver with penalty points

-  on their license could actually increase your premium instead of bringing it
+7. Consider the driving record of anyone you add to your policy.
+On the other side to the above, adding a younger driver or a driver with penalty points on their licence could increase your insurance premium instead of bringing it down.

-  down.

-  - Getting the right cover for you is vital as depending on the age of your

-  vehicle and how often you driver you may be better off purchasing a lower

-  level of cover.
-Third party, fire and theft may be worth considering over

-  fully comprehensive if you have an older car or don’t drive regularly or for

-  very long distances, in order to save money.
+8. Getting the right cover for you is vital.
+Depending on the age of your vehicle and how often you drive, you may be better off purchasing a lower level of cover.
+Third party, fire and theft may be worth considering over fully comprehensive cover if you have an older car or don’t drive regularly or for very long distances, in order to save money.

-  - Voluntary excess affects the amount you have to pay in the event you need

-  to make a claim.
-The price of excess can vary but is typically between €250

-  & €500.
-Higher excesses are available however, and while this does reduce

-  your premium, it also means an increase in costs for you if you do need to

-  claim, so it’s not recommended for everyone.
+10. Voluntary excess affects the amount you have to pay in the event you need to make a claim.
+The price of excess can vary but is typically between €250 & €500.
+Higher excesses are available; however, while this does reduce your premium, it also means an increase in costs for you if you do need to claim, so it’s not recommended for everyone.

-  - Pay your insurance in one go instead of monthly installments.
-If you can

-  afford to do this, it saves you money as paying for you premium on a monthly

-  basis means that interest of up to 20% is added on to your premium,

-  depending on your provider.
+11. Pay your insurance in one go instead of monthly instalments.
+If you can afford to do this, it saves you money as paying for you premium on a monthly basis means that interest of up to 20% is added on to your premium, depending on your provider.